codedeviate/Build-Your-Own-Tools-In-Go/executable-inspector/README.md

 make build-all
 ```

-This will build the executables for the following platforms:
+This will build the executables for the following platforms, each with a unique name:
 - Windows on Amd64
 - Windows on 386
 - Windoww on Arm